Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Introduction

 In an editorial that remains topical and relevant \cite{Trefethen2012}, SIAM President Nick Trefethen noted a decade ago that \begin{quote} ``An answer that used to be a single number may now be a statistical distribution.'' \end{quote} Indeed, with the increasing reliance of real world decisions on the output of computer models -- which might be numerical or statistical, parametric or nonparametric, simple or complex -- and the advent of uncertainty quantification as a scientific field of its own, there is a growing consensus in the computational sciences community that decisions ought to be informed by full predictive distributions, rather than single-valued model output.
 For recent perspectives on these issues and uncertainty quantification in general, we refer to topical monographs \cite{Ghanem2017, Smith2014, Sullivan2015} and review articles \cite{Abdar2021, Berger2019, Gneiting2014, Roy2011}.

 How can we quantify uncertainty if the computational model at hand provides single-valued output only?
 With Nick Trefethen's comment in mind, we address the following problem: Given single-valued, univariate model output, how can we generate a prediction interval or, more generally, a probabilistic forecast in the form of a full statistical distribution?
 In this work, we introduce the Easy Uncertainty Quantification (EasyUQ) technique that serves this task, based solely on a training archive of model output--outcome pairs.
 The single-valued, univariate model output can be of any type --- e.g., it may stem from a physics-based numerical model, might arise from a purely statistical or machine learning model, or might be based on human expertise.
 In a nutshell, EasyUQ applies the recently introduced Isotonic Distributional Regression (IDR, \cite{Henzi2021a}) approach to generate discrete, calibrated predictive distributions, conditional on the model output at hand.
-The name stems from the two-fold reasons that EasyUQ operates on the final model output only, without any need for access to the original model input, and that the basic version of EasyUQ does not involve any tuning parameters, and thus does not require user intervention.
+The name stems from the three-fold reasons that EasyUQ operates on the final model output only, without any need for access to the original model input, that the method honors a natural assumption of isotonicity, namely, that higher values of the model output entail predictive distributions that are larger in stochastic order, and that the basic version of EasyUQ does not involve any tuning parameters, and thus does not require user intervention.
 The more elaborate Smooth EasyUQ approach introduced in this paper subjects the EasyUQ distribution to kernel smoothing, to yield predictive probability densities that preserve key properties of the basic approach.
-Prediction intervals are readily extracted; e.g., the equi-tailed 90\% interval forecast is framed by the quantiles at level 0.05 and 0.95 of the predictive distribution.
+Prediction intervals are readily extracted; e.g., the equal-tailed 90\% interval forecast is framed by the quantiles at level 0.05 and 0.95 of the predictive distribution.